yugt/GRE-Sample-Writing/README.md

 and the environment is costly to corporations.
-If the very purpose of a corporation is to generate profits, and the obligation to adhere to safety expectations established by law cuts into those profits, then to expect corporations to embrace such practices beyonf what is required to presume that they willingly engage in an inherently self-destructive
+If the very purpose of a corporation is to generate profits, and the obligation to adhere to safety expectations established by law cuts into those profits, then to expect corporations to embrace such practices beyond what is required to presume that they willingly engage in an inherently self-destructive
 process: the unnecessary lowering of profits.
 This is *antithetical* to the very concept of the corporation.
 Treehuggers everywhere should be